jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) for the purposes of subsection (1)﻿(a), the return may be filed under an electronic signature if the requirements of section 13B are met.
 (3) A tax return that is subject to this section is treated as being furnished on the date it is received at an office of the department.

-### 41 Annual returns by persons who receive family assistance credit
+### 41 Annual returns by persons who receive credit under family scheme
-(1) If a person is eligible to receive a credit of tax under subparts MA to MF and MZ of the Income Tax Act 2007, the person must apply to the Commissioner for the credit of tax in the manner specified by the Commissioner.
+(1) If a person is eligible to receive a credit of tax under the family scheme, the person must apply to the Commissioner for the credit of tax in the manner specified by the Commissioner.
 (2) A person's application must be signed and provide the information the Commissioner requires.
 (3) Subsection (4) applies if, apart from this section, a person is not required to furnish a return of income for a tax year and—
-  (a) for the whole or part of the tax year the person is issued with a family notice of entitlement under subparts MA to MF and MZ of the Income Tax Act 2007; or
+  (a) for the whole or part of the tax year the person is issued with a family notice of entitlement under the family scheme; or
-  (b) after the end of the income year, the person applies to the Commissioner for a family assistance credit or a minimum family tax credit for that tax year.
+  (b) after the end of the income year, the person applies to the Commissioner for a tax credit under the family scheme for that tax year.
 (4) Whether or not the person derived income in the tax year, the person must furnish to the Commissioner a return for the tax year, in the form prescribed by the Commissioner, providing—
   (a) details of each family assistance credit paid to the person in the tax year; and (b) the information relevant to the calculation of the person's family scheme income for the tax year; and (c) other information required by the Commissioner.
 (5)
-(6) A person who is eligible for a tax credit under subparts MA to MF and MZ of the Income Tax Act 2007 in an income year, or would be eligible if their spouse, civil union partner, or de facto partner were not a transitional resident, and who would otherwise be a transitional resident in an income year may apply not to be a transitional resident under section HR 8(4) of that Act.
+(6) A person who is eligible for a tax credit under the family scheme in an income year, or would be eligible if their spouse, civil union partner, or de facto partner were not a transitional resident, and who would otherwise be a transitional resident in an income year may apply not to be a transitional resident under section HR 8(4) of that Act.
 (7) A notice of election under section HR 8(4) must be— (a) in a form acceptable to the Commissioner; and (b) be received by the Commissioner on or before the latest of the following: